lbryio/lbry.com/content/jobs/blockchain-engineer.md

 Competence with cryptography, security, and networks is mandatory.
 Experience with blockchain is beneficial but not required.

-Blockchain work is like being a goalkeeper: good work goes under-appreciated, but mistakes are catastrophic.
-It's helpful if you're the kind of masochist that enjoys this.
+Blockchain work can be like being a goalkeeper: good work goes under-appreciated, but mistakes are catastrophic.
+It's helpful to have a mindset that succeeds in the face of these incentives.